Asian empires of the Mongols

 Batu (died 1255), Genghis's grandson, drove north of the Caspian and the Caucasus into Europe, defeating the Bulgars on the Volga and capturing many cities, including Kiev, before splitting his army into two and initiating attacks on Poland and Hungary.
 Cracow and Breslau were captured and a German and Polish army defeated at Legnica in 1241.
 Batu himself devastated the Hungarian army at the Sajo, captured the towns of Pesth and Gran, and then led his forces to the Adriatic.
 No attempt was made to hold Hungary or Poland, but a Mongol base was established on the lower Volga to supervise the Russians and the Kumans.

-Another grandson, Hulagu (1217–1265) (Fig 4), the founder of the Persian Il khan dynasty (the title recognized subordination to the Great Khan), campaigned to the southwest.
+Another grandson, Hulagu (1217–1265) (Figure 4), the founder of the Persian Il khan dynasty (the title recognized subordination to the Great Khan), campaigned to the southwest.
 The Isma'ili sect, the Assassins, lost their great stronghold of Maymundiz in 1256; Baghdad fell in 1258 when the Abbasid caliph was killed.
 The conquest of Aleppo and Damascus followed, but in 1260 the Mongols met their first defeat, at Ain Jalut, at the hands of the Mamelukes under Baibars (1233–1277), whose army had been battle-hardened against the Crusaders.

 The Mongol army was commanded in this battle by the Christian Kitbogha, which illustrates the wide range of religions accepted by the Mongols.
 Shamanism, Buddhism, Islam and Nestorian Christianity were all practised, but in general the Mongols themselves were Shamanists.
 This tolerance explains the presence of various Christian priests at the Mongol court, and it encouraged and enabled Marco Polo (1254–1324) to travel across Asia to China.
-In fact the Mongol khans appear to have had a genuine intellectual interest in religion, and debates between experts of different faiths are reported by observers (Fig 6).
+In fact the Mongol khans appear to have had a genuine intellectual interest in religion, and debates between experts of different faiths are reported by observers (Figure 6).

 Kublai Khan conquers China